 Source: Pinterest

 This layout uses strategic furniture placement to create a seamless transition from the play area to the crib area.
-The hanging cloth from the ceiling also helps to create a calm and peaceful ambiance in the room.
+The hanging cloth from the ceiling also helps to dim bright overhead lights and create a calm and peaceful ambiance in the room.

 Source: Leport Schools